Twingate/terraform-provider-twingate/docs/data-sources/resource.md

 ### Required

-- `id` (String) The ID of the Resource
+- `id` (String) The ID of the Resource.
+The ID for the Resource must be obtained from the Admin API.

 ### Read-Only

-- `address` (String) The Resource's IP/CIDR or FQDN/DNS zone
+- `address` (String) The Resource's address, which may be an IP address, CIDR range, or DNS address
 - `name` (String) The name of the Resource
-- `protocols` (List of Object) Restrict access to certain protocols and ports.
-By default or when this argument is not defined, there is no restriction, and all protocols and ports are allowed. (see [below for nested schema](#nestedatt--protocols))
+- `protocols` (List of Object) By default (when this argument is not defined) no restriction is applied, and all protocols and ports are allowed.
+See below for [nested schema](#nestedatt--protocols). (see [below for nested schema](#nestedatt--protocols))
-- `remote_network_id` (String) Remote Network ID where the Resource lives
+- `remote_network_id` (String) The Remote Network ID that the Resource is associated with.
+Resources may only be associated with a single Remote Network.

 <a id="nestedatt--protocols"></a>
 ### Nested Schema for `protocols`